link to home page order english hebrew by subject blog: from here to fluency Links and Resources Store Locator Errata

 1. What is a ‘dictionary by subject’?

-• Words with multiple meanings appear in more than one chapter.
-This enables you to find precise terms within context.
+• Users can find precise terms within context.
 E.g. if you wanted the word ‘sentence’ you would find the grammatical term under ‘Education’, and the legal term in ‘Law and Justice’.
+This avoids embarrassing mistakes and enables you to feel confident that you have found the correct term you need.

-• Verbs are given in both infinitive and third person past tense – great for verb conjugation!
+• Verbs are given in both infinitive and third person past tense – great for conjugation in all tenses!

 • People and professionals are given in masculine and feminine forms (a unique referencing feature).

-In order to locate a particular term or subject, you can use the ‘Contents’ at the beginning of the book, which lists all chapters and sub-categories, and / or the index at the end of the book, where subjects are listed alphabetically and in more detail.
+In order to find a particular term or subject, you can use the ‘Contents’ at the beginning of the book, which lists all chapters and sub-categories, and / or the indexes at the end of the book, where subjects are listed alphabetically and in more detail.

 All students of Modern Hebrew: